| |

 Since we used three pumpkins, I opted for a bigger tray.
 This can get a bit messy, but that’s part of the fun!
 If the weather is still nice, take the experiment outside!

 STEP 3: Add a few heaped tablespoons of baking soda to each pumpkin.
-Then add a few drops of dish soap and lastly add a few drops of food coloring if desired!
+Then add a few drops of dish soap, and lastly, add a few drops of food coloring if desired!

 Making Mini Pumpkin Volcanos Fall ActivityPin